ewolff/microservice-istio/HOW-TO-RUN.md

 Preview](https://cloud.google.com/shell/docs/using-web-preview) to
 open the URL from the shell in your local browser.

-You can also use the shell script `monitoring-prometheus.sh`.
+You can also use  `istioctl dashboard prometheus`.

 Metrics only make sense if there is load on the system.
 The shell script `load.sh` uses the tool `curl` to request a certain URL 1,000